 2. Add pictures to identify things that aren’t in full view

-When someone has memory problems, it can be difficult to remember where things are.
+When someone experiences memory problems, it can be challenging to recall where things are located.

 That could mean they need to open every cabinet to find a mug, open all the drawers to find a sweater, or not know where the toilet is.

-To help someone with dementia find the things they use often, it helps to add large, easy-to-see pictures on the outside of doors, cabinets, or drawers to identify what’s inside.
+To help someone with dementia locate frequently used items, it's helpful to add large, easy-to-see pictures on the outside of doors, cabinets, or drawers to identify their contents.

-For example, put a picture of a toilet on the bathroom door, making sure it stands out from the door’s color.
+For example, place a picture of a toilet on the bathroom door, ensuring it stands out against the door’s color.
 On a kitchen cabinet, put a picture of the mug they always use.

 Be sure to prioritize which items to label because too many pictures could add to their confusion.